HussainNasirKhan/Plant-Disease-Detection-using-VGG16/README.md

 📊 Accuracy: While we have achieved notable accuracy on the test dataset, it's important to note that this is just the beginning.

+🔍 Continuous Improvement: We believe that accuracy can be further increased through strategies such as:

+- More Epochs: Extending the training duration can enhance the model's ability to learn intricate patterns in plant images.

+- Hyperparameter Tuning: Careful optimization of hyperparameters, such as learning rates and batch sizes, can lead to improved performance.

+- Data Augmentation: Increasing data diversity through techniques like data augmentation can enhance the model's ability to generalize.

+- Advanced Architectures: Exploring more advanced deep learning architectures can unlock even higher accuracy.

 🔍 Usage: Jupyter notebooks for data preprocessing, model training, and evaluation.

 🔗 Clone: Easily clone the repository to your local environment.